Assistantships and Student Employment

 TA positions at Boston University School of Public Health are generally reserved for second-year students and are hired directly by the academic department or faculty.
 SPH does not typically offer teaching assistant positions to entering graduate students.
 These positions pay a small stipend.
 Interested students should contact their academic department directly to inquire about available opportunities.

 Students may explore positions on both the BU Medical Campus as well as the Charles River Campus.
 Full-time employees at Boston University are eligible to receive tuition remission benefits, beginning on the first day of the semester on or following your date of hire.
 Please note that if your date of hire is after the start of the semester, you will not receive tuition remission until the following semester.
 Typical positions held by students are research or administrative in nature.
 Learn more about tuition remission.
 Note: Employees of Boston Medical Center are not eligible for BU tuition remission.

-This year's BU/BMC Employment Fair will be held on August 6, 2014 from 4:00-6:00 PM for incoming and current students looking for work on campus.
-For more information and to register for this event, contact Maria McCarthy at email@example.com.
+Each summer, Career Services hosts a Boston University Employment Fair for incoming and current students looking for work on-campus.
+For more information, contact Maria McCarthy at email@example.com.